October 31 at the Raleigh Convention Center

 The 2018 Triangle Smart Cities Summit, hosted by NC State University and the City of Raleigh, brings together city, industry and academic leaders for engaged discussions and to share ideas on how to make our region a smarter and more connected community.
 Together, we explore current and future challenges we face, and how we can work towards making the Triangle a smarter region.

-Watch the video from the 2017 Summit here.Download speaker presentations from the 2018 Summit
+Watch videos from the 2018 Summit here.Download speaker presentations from the 2018 Summit

 October 31, 2018, 8:00 a.m.—4:00 p.m.

 8:00 a.m. — Registration Opens

 8:00 a.m. – 4:00 p.m. — Exhibit Area Open

 8:30 a.m. – 9:00 a.m. — Welcome Messages

 9:00 a.m. – 9:30 a.m. — Smart(er) Communities

 As we experience ever-increasing population migration to urban areas, our communities must leverage data and technology to ensure services for their citizens are provided on a timely basis.
 Hear how the City of Henderson, which completed its Smart City Strategy earlier this year, is future-proofing its services to accommodate continued growth through the adoption of smart city technologies.